kimvanwyk/document-containers/latex-container/README.md

 ## Usage

 The container's entrypoint is set to **pdflatex** and its working directory */io* is exposed as a volume.
-Input files should be placed in */io* and the outout files will be placed there as well.
+Input files should be placed in */io* and the output files will be placed there as well.
 As an example, to generate a pdf from **/path/to/test.tex**, run
 ``` bash
 docker run --rm --name pdflatex -v /path/to:/io kimvanwyk/latex test.tex
 ```